pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 disabled:
 ![](images/settings/routenamesdisabled.png)
 ### Max Routes
 The maximum number of routes to store on the device, set to 1 if you want each new route loaded on the device to be the only one shown.
 Multiple routes are handy to add different parts of a course, or for multisport activities such as triathlons, each part of the course can be a separate colour.
-Do note though that off track alerts are currently disabled when multiple routes are enabled (since it is computationally intensive task).
-I may add multi route off track mode in the future.
 ### Per Route settings
 Id - The id of the route - read only
 Name - Defaults to the route name that was added, but can be modified to anything you desire.